aimclub/FEDOT/docs/source/advanced/sensitivity_analysis.rst

 PipelineStructureAnalysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Conduct only composite model structure analysis via ``NodesAnalysis``,
+Conduct only composite model structure analysis via :class:`fedot.sensitivity.nodes_sensitivity.NodesAnalysis`,
 which analyzes nodes separately from each other.
-Currently, the
+Currently, the application of
+:class:`~fedot.sensitivity.node_sa_approaches.NodeDeletionAnalyze`
-application of ``NodeDeletionAnalyze`` and ``NodeReplaceModelAnalyze``
+and
+:class:`~fedot.sensitivity.node_sa_approaches.NodeReplaceOperationAnalyze`
 gives node a rating, thus you understand the influence of the component
 on the composite model.
 The rating corresponds to: